To Break Free Of Cambridge University Lucasian Professors, Isaac Newton & Stephen Hawking

 1. The 202 doublings from the Planck units to the Age of the Universe: There is a logic and flow that certainly suggest that we live in a highly-integrated universe.

 We started working on our chart in 2011.
-Base-2 is simple, granular, natural, and symbolic.
-Of course, all other exponential scales of the universe encapsulate meaning, yet, logically, base-2 is the most simple, most-informative by creating real boundary conditions by beginning at the Planck Scale and by going to the current Age of the Universe.
+Each doubling is simple, granular, natural, and symbolic.
+Of course, all other scales of the universe encapsulate meaning, yet, logically, base-2 is the most simple, most-informative by creating real boundary conditions by beginning at the Planck Scale and by going to the current Age of the Universe.
 Multiplying by 2 with its initial simple symmetries readily enfolds all the others.
-Creating a very real parts-whole simple logic, it seems to me, if our dimensionless numbers do not work within exponential scales of the universe, we should be re-examining the nature of logic and numbers.
+Creating a very real parts-whole simple logic, it seems to me, our dimensionless numbers either work within this simple scale of the universe or we should be re-examining the nature of logic and numbers.
 Take any chart as a given (our chart), there are many substantial observations to make.
 The biggest is that our physical universe is finite and derivative.
 Planck Time is the first moment of the universe.
 Going up to the current time, this range defines the Age of the Universe.
 So, I believe it is long overdue that we all revisit Sir Isaac Newton’s absolute space and time.
 It has been our “commonsense” view for centuries and I believe it has been truncating our scholarship since the 1687 publication of his Principia.
 Of course, I struggled with this conclusion, but this chart of simple calculations opens a challenging new perspective, I could not ignore it.
 My struggle.
 Chart.
 Why now?

 2. Follow this base-2 chart, step-by-step; our universe has a natural inflation.

 This Quiet Expansion is a clear alternative to big bang cosmology.
 Although leading academics around the world have discounted the big bang theory, a clear alternative has yet to be accepted by their industry.
 Here is my proposed alternative based on the simplest math.
 More.
 More.
 And more.